 Agent operation Description Online Starts the Oracle ASM instance by using the following SQL command: startup nomount The Online operation starts the ASM instance without mounting any disk groups.
 Offline Stops the Oracle ASM instance by using the following SQL command: shutdown immediate Monitor Verifies the status of the ASM instance.
-The ASMInst agent can monitor the ASM instance in two ways; process check monitoring and health check monitoring.
-The default is process check monitoring.
+The ASMInst agent uses process check monitoring to monitor the ASM instance.
 In the process check monitoring mode, the agent scans the process table for the asm_pmon, asm_smon, asm_lgwr, asm_rbal, and asm_dbw0 processes to verify that the ASM instance is running.
 The agent also checks if the ocssd.bin process is running.
 The agent returns offline for the following conditions: The process is not running.The process is restarted.
-Note: Make sure that the OCSSD process is running.
+Note: For 12.1.0.1 and earlier, the agent does not start or stop the process.
+So, make sure that the OCSSD process is running.
 The ASMInst agent only monitors the OCSSD process.
-The agent does not start or stop the process.
 Clean Forcibly stops the Oracle ASM instance by using the following SQL command: shutdown abort If the process does not respond to the shutdown command, the agent kills the process using the SIGTERM or SIGKILL commands.

-Table 1-11 ASMInst agent operations
+Table 1-11ASMInst agent operations